krumstein/luna/doc/man/luna.8.rst

             Name of the object.

         **--kernver**, **-k**
             Kernel version of the image.
+It is possible to specify any kernel version, not only the one installed by yum/rpm.

         **--kernopts**, **-o**
             Kernel options that are used to pass additional parameters to kernel on boot.